Gopisipog/learning/KnowledgeGraphExtractor/q84-88-delegates-events-extensions.md

     ```
   - Measure: Use BenchmarkDotNet (MemoryDiagnoser) or dotnet‑counters/PerfView to compare time and allocations on real workloads.
 - Namespaces: Group extensions by target type (e.g., `StringExtensions`, `EnumerableExtensions`) for clean imports.

+what do you mean by allocate-profile hot paths
+Short answer
+Allocate = create objects on the heap (e.g., LINQ iterators, closures, new arrays/lists), which increases GC work
+Hot paths = code that runs very frequently or is latency‑critical (e.g., per request, tight loops, event dispatch)
+Profile hot paths = measure where time and allocations really happen, then optimize only those places
+So “LINQ‑like extensions chain well but allocate—profile hot paths” means: LINQ/extension chains are great for clarity but do create small objects.
+Don’t micro‑optimize everywhere; first measure where it matters (hot paths) and reduce allocations only there.

+What counts as “allocation” here
+LINQ iterators: Where/Select/OrderBy create iterator objects
+Lambdas/closures: Capturing outer variables allocates a closure object
+Materializers: ToList/ToArray allocate full buffers
+Delegates: Multicast lists and delegate instances
+Boxing: Converting value types to object/interface
+These allocations increase GC pressure and may impact throughput/latency in hot sections.

+What’s a “hot path”
+Per‑request or per‑message code in services
+Tight loops over large collections
+Frequently fired events or multicast notifications
+Serialization/deserialization and mapping pipelines
+Code in the critical 95th/99th percentile latency path
+How to profile quickly
+Visual Studio (Diagnostics/Profiler): CPU + Allocation
+Debug > Performance Profiler > check .NET Object Allocation Tracking + CPU Usage > Start
+dotnet-counters (live quick check)
+dotnet-counters monitor --process-id
+Watch GC Heap Size, Allocation Rate, % Time in GC
+dotnet-trace / PerfView (deep dives)
+Capture ETW traces and inspect allocation/CPU hotspots
+BenchmarkDotNet (micro-bench)
+For isolated comparisons (e.g., LINQ chain vs single-pass loop), with MemoryDiagnoser
+When to act vs leave it
+Act: High allocation rate, frequent Gen 0/1 GCs, noticeable % Time in GC, or hot path shows many small transient objects
+Leave it: Cold code or no measurable impact—readability is more valuable
+Typical fixes that help
+Reduce materialization: Don’t ToList repeatedly; enumerate once; cache results if reused
+Single-pass loops: Replace multi-operator pipelines in hot loops with one loop
+Pre-size collections: new List(expectedCount)
+Avoid capturing: Use static lambdas/local functions to avoid closure objects
+Avoid boxing: Use generics over object; prefer struct enumerators where available
+Combine filters: Merge adjacent Where into one predicate
+Event/delegate paths: Iterate GetInvocationList and reuse delegates where possible